-1.2.
-What is research impact?
+1.2 What is research impact?

-Broadly speaking, research impact is the demonstrable contribution that research makes to society.
+Broadly speaking, research impact is the demonstrable contribution that research makes to society; the real-life impact that research can have on people affected by cancer.

 For the Irish Cancer Society, research impact is defined as 'research being used to bring about a positive change to the lives of people affected by cancer.'